NilsJPWerner/autoDocstring/README.md

 * `autoDocstring.quoteStyle`: The style of quotes for docstrings

 ## Custom Docstring Templates
-autoDocstring now supports custom templates.
+This extension now supports custom templates.
 The extension uses the [mustache.js](https://github.com/janl/mustache.js/) templating engine.
 To use a custom template create a .mustache file and specify its path using the `customTemplatePath` configuration.
 View the included google docstring [template](src/docstring/templates/google.mustache) for a usage example.
 The following tags are available for use in custom templates.

 ### Variables
 ```